A Man and His Cat: Other media

+A picture book adaptation was released on November 11, 2022.
+At Anime Expo 2023, Square Enix Manga & Books announced that they licensed the picture book for English publication.

 Reception

 A Man and His Cat has received positive reviews from critics.
 Anime UK News gave the series 8 out of 10, praising the narrative for being heartwarming without being overly sentimental.
 Manga Bookshelf noted that the book "hits you in the feels" and praised the quality of its storytelling.